jherberg462/python-project/README.md

 2. What percentage of likes do trending videos tend to receive among likes/dislikes in selected major countries?

+3. How many videos in each video category were trending, and how long did videos in each category tend to trend?

-3. How many comments do trending videos tend to receive?
+4. How many comments do trending videos tend to receive?

-4. Does the ratio of likes to dislikes affect how many views a treding video gets?
+5. Does the ratio of likes to dislikes affect how many views a treding video gets?

 ### Tasks: